soumya-jyoti1512/adversarial-imitation-learning-nav/README.md

 # Architecture

-The system combines three interlocking components — a stochastic actor-critic policy (SAC), an adversarial discriminator (GAIL), and a hybrid reward signal into an end-to-end imitation learning pipeline.
+The system combines three interlocking components, a stochastic actor-critic policy (SAC), an adversarial discriminator (GAIL), and a hybrid reward signal into an end-to-end imitation learning pipeline.

 ```text
 ┌─────────────────────────────────────────────────────────────────────┐